rt-net/stack-chan/firmware/docs/getting-started.md

 $ npm run setup -- --device=esp32
 ```

 For macOS, when installing npm run setup -- --device=esp32, if the version of xcode-select is outdated, it may stop at "Error: Command failed with exit code 1: python3 -m pip install pyserial".
-In that case, manually remove xcode-select and install xcode-select (xcord-select –install) again.
+In that case, manually remove xcode-select and install xcode-select (xcode-select --install) again.
 You can remove xcode-select with "sudo rm -rf /Library/Developer/CommandLineTools".
 Internally, [`xs-dev`](https://github.com/HipsterBrown/xs-dev)  is used to automate the setup of ModdableSDK and ESP-IDF.